alienspaces/holyragingmages/README.md

   * Strength
   * Dexterity
   * Intelligence
-* Money is earned for being victorious in battle and can be spent purchasing new weapons or armour, training in new spells or a new familliar.
+* Money is earned for being victorious in battle and can be spent purchasing new weapons or armour, training in new spells or adopting a new familliar.
 * All familliars
-  * Have a single offensive, defensive or regenerative spell
+  * Have a single offensive, defensive or supportive spell
   * Cannot change the spells or items they come with
   * Cannot level up